 Singapore Weather Report

-For the latest weather in Singapore, see our full seven-day forecast on this page, which details the temperatures, humidity and expected rainfall over 24-hours - but be warned, Singapore weather is rarely predictable, especially during the rainy season.
+For the latest weather in Singapore, you can check a weather forecast detailing the temperatures, humidity and expected rainfall over 24-hours – but be warned, Singapore weather is rarely predictable, especially during the rainy season.

-Although susceptible to heavy downpours, a full day of raining is quite rare, with most showers lasting between 10 minutes and a couples of hours.
-After the rain, humidity levels drop to make for a more comfortable evening - so the rain can actually be a blessing in disguise.
-See the latest Singapore weather below.Rate This Place: ( votes)
+Although susceptible to heavy downpours, a full day of raining is quite rare, with most showers lasting between 10 minutes and a couple of hours.
+After the rain, humidity levels drop to make for a more comfortable evening, so the rain can actually be a blessing in disguise.